Akiya-Kudo/passkey-oidc-auth/README.md

 ### Local development

-Run both processes and open the Vite origin (`http://localhost:5000`).
-Vite serves the React SPA for `/interaction/*` and proxies the OIDC and interaction API routes to Koa on port 3000.
+Run both processes.
+Vite serves the React SPA only for `/interaction/:uid`; the UID is created by an OIDC `/authorize` request, so `http://localhost:5000/` is not a standalone application page.
+Use `http://localhost:5000/health` to check the local services, then begin an Authorization Code + PKCE request at `/authorize`.
+Vite proxies the OIDC and interaction API routes to Koa on port 3000.
 Set `ISSUER=http://localhost:5000` in `.env` (as shown in `.env.sample`) so that OIDC redirects and the browser origin agree.

 ```bash
 pnpm dev